madprops/airc/README.md

 ---

+## Api Key

-It reads the api key from the environment:
+It reads the openai api key from the shell environment, it's not added to the code or config.
+You must do this before running the bot:

 `export OPENAI_API_KEY=123mykey456`

 ---

+## Usage

+The bot should join the irc room(s) some seconds after starting the program.

-Address the bot with:
+Address the bot in the room like this:

+Format: `nickname[, or :] question`

 `mybot, some question`

 or

 `mybot: some question`

+Nickname detection is case insensitive. `MyBot` and `mybot` work.

 ---